houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 For example, `1(5*2)0(5*2)` also compresses `11111111110000000000`.
 Intuitively, `1(10)0(10)` is a better compression because it's shorter in length.
 Colloquially, `1(10)0(10)` is a "more perfect" compression than `1(5*2)0(5*2)`.

-Before wraping things up, note that we will only be considering binary strings throughout our proof, i.e. strings that only contains `0`'s and `1`'s.
-In particular, our proof demonstrates that there is no perfect compression algorithm for all strings within the set of all binary strings denotated as `{0,1}*` (including the empty string).
+Before wrapping things up, note that we will only be considering binary strings throughout our proof, i.e. strings that only contains `0`'s and `1`'s.
+In particular, our proof demonstrates that there is no perfect compression algorithm for all strings within the set of all binary strings denoted as `{0,1}*` (including the empty string).
 This is in line with ensuring the universal and objective validity of our proof since `{0,1}*` is an infinite set that contains all possible pieces of data and computer programs [4].

 To wrap things up, we may now clarify the claim as follows: